Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Methodology

-In \Cref{tab:fragmentation_upto_4}, we describe how the fragmentation technique can be leveraged to count all the induced subgraphs of size $4$.
+\begin{theorem} Using the fragmentation technique we can count all patterns appearing as induced subgraphs of size $4$ by just running Local $1-$WL. \end{theorem} \begin{proof} In \ref{tab:fragmentation_upto_4}, we describe how the fragmentation technique can be leveraged to count all the induced subgraphs of size $4$.
 This shows that for $k=1$, the fragmentation technique is more expressive than $S_{k+3}$.
 Also, we can enlist more graphs where the larger pattern can be seen as the union of fragments of smaller patterns.
-Using this, we can see that it covers all the graphs that were mentioned in \cite{chen2020can}.
+Using this, we can see that it covers all the graphs that were mentioned in \citep{chen2020can}.
 One can see that all the formulae use the function that can be computed by $1-$WL.
 The number of vertices and the number of edges can easily be computed after doing one iteration of $1-$WL.
 Also, the degree sequence can be computed after running $1-$WL for one iteration.
-All other functions(formulae) are just the linear combination of the functions computed earlier, the number of vertices or the number of edges. \end{proof}
+All other functions(formulae) are just the linear combination of the functions computed earlier, the number of vertices or the number of edges. \end{proof} \paragraph{Expressiveness Guarantee:}Using fragmentation, we show that all patterns of up to $4$ nodes can be exactly counted using only Local $1$-WL.
+For specific motifs (tailed triangle, chordal $C_4$, $3$-star), the decomposition ensures algorithmic tractability and high expressiveness (see Theorems~\ref{fragmentation-comparison} and~\ref{4-sized graph}).

-In the structures shown in the \cref{tab:fragmentation_upto_4} below, we have highlighted the key vertex by "light green" color and other vertices by "black color".